-The increase in selling, general and administrative expense in the recent three month period was principally due to increases of (a) \$3.6 million for adjustments to the fair value of acquisition-related contingent consideration, and (b) \$1.8 million for personnel-related expenses, primarily associated with (i) increased headcount, and (ii) the acquisition of Energy Micro.
-We expect that selling, general and administrative expense will increase in absolute dollars in the second quarter of 2014, primarily due to litigation expenses.
+The increase in selling, general and administrative expense in the recent three month period was principally due to increases of (a) \$6.8 million for adjustments to the fair value of acquisition-related contingent consideration, and (b) \$1.9 million for legal fees, primarily related to litigation.
+The increase in selling, general and administrative expense in the recent nine month period was principally due to increases of (a) \$9.6 million for adjustments to the fair value of acquisition-related contingent consideration, (b) \$5.5 million for personnel-related expenses, primarily associated with (i) increased headcount, and (ii) the acquisition of Energy Micro, and (c) \$3.2 million for legal fees.
+The increases in selling, general and administrative expense in the recent three and nine month periods were offset in part by acquisition-related costs of \$1.3 million and \$1.5 million, respectively, in the prior periods.
+We expect that selling, general and administrative expense will decrease in absolute dollars in the fourth quarter of 2014, primarily due to a reduction in acquisition-related costs.